Turnover in F&O segment declines

-Reliance Industries, State Bank of India and Titan Company were the top traded individual stock futures contracts in F&O segment of NSE.
-Reliance Industries February 2019 futures traded at 1295.50, compared with spot closing price of 1289.50.
-State Bank of India February 2019 futures traded at 285.20, compared with spot closing price of 284.10.
-Titan Company February 2019 futures traded at 1031.05, compared with spot closing price of 1024.50.
+Tata Motors, Reliance Industries and Mahindra & Mahindra were the top traded individual stock futures contracts in F&O segment of NSE.
+Tata Motors February 2019 futures traded at 150.35, compared with spot closing price of 150.15.
+Reliance Industries February 2019 futures traded at 1280.55, compared with spot closing price of 1277.80.
+Mahindra & Mahindra February 2019 futures traded at 683, compared with spot closing price of 680.95.

 The February 2019 F&O contracts expire on 28 February 2019.